refinedev/refine/documentation/docs/tutorial/2-understanding-dataprovider/0-intro.md

 ---

 :::info
-The DataProvider unit is optional for the tutorial and can be skipped if desired.
-Go to the next unit [Adding CRUD Pages](#) to continue.
+The DataProvider unit is optional for the tutorial and can be skipped to next unit [Adding CRUD Pages](#) if desired.
 :::

 ## What is data provider?